joesurf/sgunchained-repo/README.md

 <p>Detailed: Visitors come to the website in search of interesting experiences in Singapore.
 The website aims to recommend activities that are cheap and easily accessible while being sufficiently novel for students, as most similar sites tend to focus on providing a marketplace and thus expensive activities. </p>

-<p>Users can choose to sign in to save their experiences as well as improve our recommendation by providing personal information and past selections.
-All users will first be directed to a landing page which seeks to understand their current mood or interest.
-After that, they will recommended a few activities based on their responses, of which they can filter based on various constraints like cost, location and availability.
-The website will also provide details for how to conduct the activities suggested.</p>
+<p>All users will first be directed to a landing page which seeks to understand their current mood or interest.
+After that, they will recommended a few activities based on their responses, of which they can filter based on various constraints like cost, location and availability.</p>

 <p>After the experience, users can write personal notes about the experience which will be saved.
 They can also rate and comment on each particular activity or share their experience bucket with others.
 Activities which are not completed can be saved to a wishlist. </P>